Home

 When considering a direct box in your home recording studio setup, don't forget about your friend the Digital Piano or Synth!

-These instruments usually output a strong line level signal, and this can cause headaches if your preamps are expecting a mic level input.
+These instruments usually output a strong line level signal, and this can cause headaches because you may actually need to cut (or attenuate for those scientists out there) your input to avoid overloading the preamps.

 Throw a decent stereo direct box in line and you'll be able to enjoy a fuller dynamic range from your keyboard instruments.

-For a small investment in a DI box you'll really get a much improved response from your board when tracking in your studio.
+For a small investment in a DI box you'll get a much improved and more predictable response from your board when tracking in your studio.

 Active vs. Passive